 “This is the sandwich generation—caring for children and parents,” says Catherine Valega, a certified financial planner with Green Bee Advisory in Winchester, Mass.
 “The best way to deal with costs is to have had parents who have saved and planned; ideally, they bought long-term care insurance.
 If not, then we have to work with what we’ve got, balancing their care with the need to avoid imploding your own [retirement] plan.”

-If you’re at the beginning of this journey, you may have no idea what will be involved or how you can plan for it.
+If you’re at the beginning of this journey, you may have no idea what to expect.
 It can help to understand what lies ahead.

 Cost of Care Averages per Month

-For parents who need financial assistance for their children, the government offers a variety of programs and free services, including tax credits and Medicaid.
+The government offers parents who need financial assistance for children a variety of programs and services.
 Unfortunately, the same can’t be said about care for seniors.
 While Medicare covers medical treatment, it doesn’t support long-term care.
 The available programs are only for people who are impoverished and ill.

-In 2020, the government reported that the average cost of raising a child from birth to age 17 in the United States is nearly $234,000, equating to $19,500 per year.
-While inflation will impact this statistic, it’s a far cry from the out-of-pocket costs for an older adult with long-term care needs.
+In 2020, the government reported the average cost of raising a child in the U.S. from birth to age 17 was nearly $234,000.
+That equates to $19,500 per year.
+Far less than the cost to care for an older adult with long-term care needs.

-According to a 2021 Cost of Care Survey by Genworth, a private room in a nursing home costs an average of $9,034 per month, while a semi-private room will run about $7,908 per month.
+According to a 2021 Cost of Care Survey by Genworth, a private room in a nursing home costs an average of $9,034 per month.
+Even a semi-private room will run about $7,908 per month.
 That represents an annual cost of between $108,408 and $94,896.

 Financial and Emotional Costs Add Up